IDMNYU/DM-UY1133-B_CreativeCodingFA15/dm1133-B_Calendar.md

 <td>
 <ul>

-		<li>Exercise 2: Redraw Crop from Kandinsky's Composition 8 (see resources).
+		<li>Exercise 2: Redraw Crop from Kandinsky's Composition 8 (see basecamp).
 First select an interesting/ambitious crop, then load it into a program such as Photoshop or Illustrator to read the color and coordinate data.
 Use integer values for coordinates and only use the following functions for drawing: line(), triangle(), quad(), rect(), ellipse(), arc(), and beginShape(), endShape(), vertex(). </li>

 		<li> Read: LP - Ch.
 0-2 </li>
 		</ul>